ga4gh-rnaseq/schema/rnaget.md

 `GET /expressions/<id>`

 The primary method for accessing specific expression data.
-The reponse is the specified expression object in JSON format unless an alternative formatting supported by the server is requested.
+The response is the specified expression object in JSON format unless an alternative formatting supported by the server is requested.

 If the server will not be providing expression value matrix data it MUST still define the `/expressions` endpoint and MUST respond with an `Not Implemented` error to requests sent to this endpoint.